Dancesport-Competition-Organizer/emails-scraper/README.md

 ## Configuration

-In `index.ts`, modify the `firebaseConfig` variable to be whichever you need it to be (you might have to update the git submodule to get the latest configurations).
+In `index.ts`, modify the `key` variable to be whichever you need it to be (you might have to update the git submodule to get the latest configurations).